Bharat Biotech's intranasal COVID-19 vaccine gets DCGI approval for restricted use | Health

 - India

+Mandaviya said this step will further strengthen ''our collective fight'' against the pandemic.
+India has harnessed its science, research and development (R&D), and human resources in the fight against COVID-19 under Prime Minister Narendra Modi's leadership, he said. ''With the science-driven approach & Sabka Prayas, we will defeat COVID-19,'' Mandaviya said in another tweet.

 iNCOVACC is a recombinant replication deficient adenovirus vectored vaccine with a pre-fusion stabilised spike protein.
-This vaccine candidate was evaluated in phase I, II and III clinical trials with successful results, a press release from the city-based vaccine-maker said.
+This vaccine candidate was evaluated in phase I, II and III clinical trials with successful results, the press release from the vaccine-maker said.

 Clinical trials were conducted to evaluate iNCOVACC as a primary dose schedule, as heterologous booster dose for subjects who have previously received two doses of the two commonly administered Covid vaccines in India.

-Krishna Ella, Chairman and Managing Director, Bharat Biotech, said, ''We are proud to announce the approval of iNCOVACC, a global game changer in intranasal vaccines technology and delivery systems.
+Krishna Ella, chairman and managing director of Bharat Biotech, said, ''We are proud to announce the approval of iNCOVACC, a global game changer in intranasal vaccines technology and delivery systems.
 Despite the lack of demand for COVID-19 vaccines, we continued product development in intra-nasal vaccines to ensure that we are well prepared with platform technologies for future infectious diseases.''
 Phase III trials of the vaccine were conducted for safety, immunogenicity in about 3,100 subjects, in 14 trial sites across India, Bharat Biotech said.

+BBV154 has been specifically formulated to allow intranasal delivery.
+In addition, the nasal delivery system has been designed and developed to be cost-effective in low and middle-income countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)